surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 5.2.1-dev.1 =
+= 5.3.0-dev.1 =

-(TBD) Added new status messages for the an option field character count (min, max, and required).
+(2019/07/13) Optimized saving of settings by excluding all unchanged options.
+Added new status messages for the option field character count (min, max, and required).

 = 5.2.0 =